zmudaj/keepr/readme/readme.md

 ### BONUS - Sharing the fun `Total Points: 5`
 Requirements:
 - Keeps should be tagged.
 Make the site better by implementing a search filter.
+- Write a few tests for your components.
 - When a user click the share icon they should be able to post that share to the various social medias (Facebook, Twitter, ect)

 ### Finished?